Forbidden Planet (1956)

 Jo-Ann is fired from a planned remake of Forbidden Planet.

-There is a poster for the movie among the doctor's collection of sci-fi memorabilia.
+There is a poster for the movie, a model of the flying saucer, and Robby the Robot among the doctor's collection of sci-fi memorabilia.

 Mr. Conductor calls the robot Robby.